micmejia/bible-dump/AMPC/Matthew/Matt 26.md

-Then He said to them, My soul is very sad _and_ deeply grieved, so that [^l]I am almost dying of sorrow.
+Then He said to them, My soul is very sad _and_ deeply grieved, so that I am almost dying of sorrow.
 Stay here and keep awake _and_ keep watch with Me.